Pogoń Szczecin: History

 In 1987, Pogoń was Polish runner-up.
 Managed by Leszek Jezierski, the team played offensively, scoring plenty of goals.
 With such players as Mariusz Kuras, Marek Ostrowski and Marek Leśniak, Pogoń was only behind Górnik Zabrze.
 In the first round of UEFA Cup, Pogon faced Hellas Verona, with Thomas Berthold and Preben Elkjær.
 In the first leg (September 16, 1987), Pogoń tied at home 1–1.
 Two weeks later, Polish team lost in Italy 1–3.

 Pogoń in 2002 was on the brink of bankruptcy.
 As a result, fans created a new team on the basis of the reserves in the fourth division.
 However owner of Piotrcovia Piotrków Trybunalski Antoni Ptak decided to move the team and renamed the club MKS Pogoń Szczecin.
 The initial distrust was lost when the team performed well and used local players, however halfway through the 2005–06 season the team started underperforming and Ptak decided to replace almost the entire squad with only Brazilian nationals, making it the "most Brazilian team outside Brazil".
 Antoni Ptak also built a small training facility in Gutów Mały, meaning the home games were played almost 500 km away from Szczecin.
 The experiment failed and in 2007 Antoni Ptak moved away from football, leaving the club to be rebuilt on the basis of the 4th division counterpart set up originally by the fans, which acted as the reserve team in the meantime.

 The club was promoted to the Zachodnia (Western) group of the new II Liga (formerly the Third League) for the 2007–08 season.
 The club earned promotion to the Polish First League after finishing 2nd in Western Group of Polish Second League in 2008–09 season.
 Despite playing on the second tier, Pogoń performed well in the 2009–10 Polish Cup, defeating top division teams Polonia Warsaw, Piast Gliwice and Ruch Chorzów to reach the final, to lose 0–1 to Jagiellonia Białystok.
 Finally Pogoń returned to the top division after finishing the First League as runner-up in the 2011–12 season.

 Since then, Pogoń has promoted a number of players to the Poland national team and transferred several players to stronger leagues, including Sebastian Walukiewicz to Serie A side Cagliari Calcio and Kacper Kozłowski to Premier League side Brighton & Hove Albion F.C.
-While still a Pogoń player, Kozłowski, aged 17 years and 246 days, became the youngest-ever player to play at the European Championship, when he capped for Poland against Spain in June 2021.
-From 2020, Pogoń re-established itself as one of the top teams in the country, finishing third in the league twice in a row (2020–21, 2021–22).
+While still a Pogoń player, Kozłowski, aged 17 years and 246 days, became the youngest-ever player to play at the European Championship, when he capped for Poland against Spain in June 2021 - this record was later broken by Lamine Yamal against Croatia at UEFA Euro 2024.
+From 2020, Pogoń re-established itself as one of the top teams in the country, finishing third in the league twice in a row (2020–21, 2021–22), and then fourth thrice in a row (2022–23, 2023–24, 2024–25), and reaching the Polish Cup final twice in a row (2023–24, 2024–25).